Crannog at Garrison West

 Non-seafood options, including ribeye steaks, rump of Forfar lamb, and sweet potato falafels, extend the menu's reach without competing with its identity.
 Desserts run to baked lemon custard with ricotta ice cream, diplomat pudding with Pedro Ximénez, and an affogato that appears to have become a fixture with regulars.

-The wine list draws on L'Art du Vin in Edinburgh, a supplier with a particular focus on fish-friendly whites, which is a sensible editorial choice for a menu built around shellfish and cold-water fish.
+The wine list leans toward fish-friendly whites, a sensible choice for a menu built around shellfish and cold-water fish.
 The drinks programme also includes malt whiskies and small-batch Scottish spirits, which in the context of a Highland town is less a concession to tourism than a reflection of what the region actually produces.

 Fort William's Dining Position